-DOD security vetting results.
-We identified 56,614 unique IMS cases in DOD's training management system from October 1, 2019, through March 31, 2023.36 These cases included planned or completed trips for training as well as trips that were subsequently canceled.37 According to the training management system data, SCOs submitted 32,482 cases for DOD's initial security vetting.38 The remaining 24,132 cases were not submitted for vetting because the IMS completed training prior to vetting phase-in, training was canceled, the SCO had started collecting information but not yet submitted it, or the IMS was exempt from DOD security vetting, according to DSCA officials familiar with the data.39
+DOD's initial security vetting.
+The remaining 24,132 cases were not submitted for vetting because the IMS completed training prior to vetting phase-in, training was canceled, the SCO had started collecting information but not yet submitted it, or the IMS was exempt from DOD security vetting, according to DSCA officials familiar with the data.

 As shown in table 1, the screening center identified findings that met the threshold for issuing a security alert in 103 cases, and classified four as high risk, 18 as moderate and 81 as low.
-The DOD data included 29,202
+The DOD data included 29,202 cases that did not meet the threshold for issuing an alert and had a "no findings" result.